Loopring/protocols/packages/loopring_v3/circuit/statements.md

 This gadget executes the required logic for the transaction (by executing the logic for each transactions type and then selecting the right output) and using the output of the transaction to do all shared and heavy operations: signature checking and Merkle tree updates.
 By sharing these operations between all transaction types the resulting circuit is much more efficient than if we would simply do these operations for all transactions types all times (as the number of constraints produced would simply stack on top of each other).

 To do this, all data that could be updated in any of the transactions is stored in a shared output data interface.
 We then always update all output data, even if it remains the same.

-## PublicData statement

-A valid instance of an PublicData statement assures that given an input of:

-- data: bits[N]

-the prover knows an auxiliary input:

-- publicInput: F

-such that the following conditions hold:

-- publicInput = sha256(data) >> 3

-### Description

-3 LBS are stripped from the 256-bit hash so that the packed value always fits inside a field element.

 ## Universal statement